Rice, rice in the pot, who is the tastiest of them all?

 Keep stirring and add the broth a ladle at a time.

 The secret to making great risotto is slow cooking.
-We don’t want to boil rice, but cook it slowly, with patience and love.
+We don’t want to boil rice but simmer it with patience and love.
 Add broth only when the rice has absorbed the precedent.

 Meanwhile, grate truffles and Parmigiano Reggiano.